SlackBuffer/digest_gopl/_notes/methods.md

 	fmt.Println(p.Distance(q))
     ```

-    - The extra **parameter** `p` is called the method's **receiver**, a legacy from early object-oriented languages that describes calling a method as "sending a message to an object"
+    - The extra **parameter** `p` is called the method's *receiver*, a legacy from early object-oriented languages that describes calling a method as **"sending a message to an object"**
-- In Go, we don't use a special name like `this` or `self` for the receiver; we choose receiver names just as we would for any other parameter
-    - Since the receiver name will be frequently used, it's a good idea to choose something short and to be consistent across methods
-    - A common choice is **the first letter of the type name**
+- In Go, we don't use a special name like `this` or `self` for the receiver; we choose receiver names just as we would for any other parameter.
+Since the receiver name will be frequently used, it's a good idea to choose something short and to be consistent across methods.
+A common choice is **the first letter of the type name**
 - In a method call, the receiver argument appears before the methods name.
 This parallels the declaration, in which the receiver **parameter** appear appears before the method name
 - There's no conflict between the 2 declarations of functions called `Distance`
     - The first declares a package-level function `geometry.Distance`
     - The second declares a method of the type `Point`, so its name is `Point.Distance`
-- The expression `p.Distance` is called a **selector**, because it selects the appropriate `Distance` method for the receiver `p` of type `Point`
+- The expression `p.Distance` is called a *selector*, because it selects the appropriate `Distance` method for the receiver `p` of type `Point`
 - Selectors are also used to select fields of struct types, as in `p.X`
-- Since methods and fields inhabit the same name space, declaring a method `X` on the struct type `Point` would be ambiguous and the compiler will reject it
+- Since **methods and fields inhabit the same name space**, declaring a method `X` on the struct type `Point` would be ambiguous and the compiler will reject it
 - Since each type has its own name space for methods, we can use the name `Distance` for other methods so long as they belong to different types

     ```go